 We care about you and want you to stay healthy and active.
 We have worked hard to create fitness opportunities in a safe and healthy way.
-Check out what we have available for you this fall season.
+Check out what we have available for you in the upcoming months.

 *For participants: These programs may contain advanced or difficult movements, which could cause inability to maintain balance and falling that could result in injury.
 Follow all warnings and instructions provided by the fitness instructor.
 If you experience any pain or difficulty breathing during the program, stop and consult a physician.
 The program does not constitute professional medical advice, diagnosis, or treatment.
 The Ohio State University claims no responsibility to any person or entity for any liability, loss or injury caused directly or indirectly as a result of the use, application, or interpretation of the content provided during this program.